 Action # Action Item Status 3.1 Gather up-to-date contact information of all cemetery operators.
-In Progress (on schedule) Target completion - Dec.
+Completed Target completion - Dec.
 31, 2023 3.2 Follow up with all cemetery operators who did not renew their licenses in a timely manner and determine the reasons for non-compliance.
-In Progress (on schedule) Target completion - Dec.
+Completed Target completion - Dec.
 31, 2023 3.3 Require all cemetery operators that are able to be licensed to renew their expired licenses or apply for a new one within a set timeframe.
-In Progress (on schedule)

-Target completion - Dec.
+Completed Target completion - Dec.
 31, 2023 3.4 Make arrangements with local municipalities to take over those cemetery operators with expired licenses that cannot be located or are unable to continue managing their cemeteries in perpetuity.
-In Progress (on schedule) Target completion - Jan.
-31, 2023 3.5 Work with the Ministry of Government and Consumer Services (now MPBSD) to manage the remaining cemeteries that are considered to be abandoned under the Funeral, Burial and Cremation Services Act, 2002.
-In Progress (on schedule) Target completion - Dec.
-31, 2022
+Completed Target completion - Jan.
+31, 2023 (Revised from Dec.
+31, 2022) 3.5 Work with the Ministry of Public and Business Service Delivery (previously Ministry of Government and Consumer Services) to manage the remaining cemeteries that are Delayed considered to be abandoned under the Funeral, Burial and Cremation Services Act, 2002.

+Target completion - TBD1 (Revised from Dec 31, 2022)